 The problem is that writing any book is a challenge even for professional writers.
 Writing a good book is very hard.

-I’ve seen many highly-accomplished business people humbled by the process.
+We have seen many highly-accomplished business people humbled by the process.
 They may have run big corporations, led thousands of people, and started magnificent enterprises.
 Yet after months of toiling alone they show up at our door because they can see for themselves that, “It’s just not good enough.”
 Or perhaps they were turned down by agents and want to know why.

 Can they write?
 Of course they can.
 They aced their way through grad school.
 They’ve been writing briefs and proposals and emails all their lives.
 They’re used to having an audience listen to what they say.
 The problem is that they often send us pages of really smart stuff that reads more like an A+ term paper—not a book.